steenhansen/type-czech/README.md

 ### Program started with "npm run prod"

 When the program is launched in production mode, all type checking stops.
+The incorrect string type is no longer caught.

 ![diagram](read-mes/nodejs-off.png)